chapkovski/custom-waiting-page-for-mturk/README.rst

 This project is a collaboration between Essi Kujansuu (EUI), Nicolas Gruyer (`Economics Games <https://economics-games.com>`_) and Philipp Chapkovski (UZH).

+This code has been tested and seems to work fine with with oTree between 1.4.2 and 2.1.9 (after adaptiong the code, if oTree 2).
+It has not been tested with other versions.
+Also, Be careful, it is easy to create problems if you do not set the right parameters for the page.
+I would advise you to not depart from very standard uses (cf examples that are provided) unless you understand how the code of the page works.

 Installation:
 ***************
 1. Download the project and copy the ``otree_mturk_utils`` folder into your project folder, next to your app folders.